-There are so many different factual scenarios which can lead to a criminal offense of disorderly conduct under RI disorderly conduct law, it is critical that you have an experienced, knowledgeable and aggressive Rhode Island Disorderly Conduct Lawyer defending you in court.
+There are so many different factual scenarios that can lead to a criminal offense of disorderly conduct under RI disorderly conduct law, it is critical that you have an experienced, knowledgeable, and aggressive Rhode Island Disorderly Conduct lawyer defending you in court.

 In Rhode Island, Disorderly Conduct is a relatively minor criminal charge but it is one that must be taken seriously.

 Disorderly conduct is a misdemeanor criminal offense (not a felony) that carries up to 6 months in jail as well as other significant consequences such as a criminal record, fines, community service and alcohol or mental health counseling if convicted.